 Based on historical data, it appears that the average PAS has been slightly increasing since 2016.
-Deconstruction and reforesting of roads is a viable mitigation to this trend.
+As cutblocks get smaller and logging chance is reduced additional roads are required.
+Deconstruction and reforesting of roads are a planned mitigation to offset.